 You cannot leave Mysore without sampling on its most famous sweet the Mysore Pak.
-Melt in the mouth or hard, buttery and crunchy you can find this and many more delicious and unique sweets in many sweet shops but the locals swear by Shree Mahalaxmi Sweets with five different types of Mysore Pak plus many other delicious sweets.
+Melt in the mouth or hard, buttery and crunchy you can find this and many more delicious and unique sweets in many sweet shops.
+But the locals swear by Shree Mahalaxmi Sweets as it has five different types of Mysore Pak plus many other delicious sweets.

 - Location: Dodda Gadiyara, Opp Tower Complex, Ashoka Rd